oduwsdl/MemGator/README.md

 ### Server

-When run as a Web Service, MemGator exposes three customizable endpoints as follows:
+When run as a Web Service, MemGator exposes four customizable endpoints as follows:

 ```
 $ memgator [options] server